za3k/za3k.com/archive/ninjas.md

 ## Point Stars
 - Front never awards points--only the other two ninjas throw stars.
+- When passing point stars, you don't explain why aloud.
+If you're using physical star tokens, just pass one.
+If you're not, say "point".
 - If the team accomplishes a goal or defeats a boss, **Goal** throws Front a star.
 If the team accomplishes a goal, but another player throws in some twist as they would have finished the original goal, Goal should still throw Front a star.
 - If the team does something quickly, **Goal** throws Front a **star**.
 - If the team does something cool, **Enemy** throws Front a **star**.